 To be eligible to participate in the Commencement Ceremony, you must submit an Application for Graduation by the stated deadlines.
-If you miss this deadline, you may not be able to order Commencement tickets for your guests and your name will not appear in the Commencement Program.
+If you miss this deadline, you may not be able to reserve Commencement tickets for your guests and your name will not appear in the Commencement Program.

 Ceremony & Tickets:

 Tickets are required to attend Commencement.
 Ticket information is available on the Commencement website at http://www.commencement.uci.edu.
 Note: The ticket limit for the School of Social Sciences is 5 tickets/graduate.

 For cap & gown orders, go to the http://www.alumni.uci.edu/.

 Latin Honors at Graduation

 The campus policy specifies that no more than 12 percent of graduating seniors will receive academic honors: approximately 1 percent summa cum laude, 3 percent magna cum laude, and 8 percent cum laude.
 To be eligible for honors at graduation, you must file an application to graduate by the Winter/Spring deadline.
 You must be able to verify completion of all course work by the end of Spring Quarter of that year and be officially declared as a School of Social Sciences' major.
 Seventy-two (72) quarter units in residence at a University of California campus must be completed by the end of the Spring Quarter.
 Students who have on file recorded incidents of academic dishonesty are not eligible for Honors at Graduation.